drnsmith/SQLtoAPI-RBAC/README.md

 * Implement the logic for each endpoint using **Express.js** and **pg**.

 * Ensure each API endpoint has validation checks for user authentication and authorisation.
+> Note.
+> * In a Node.js and Express app, access for specific actions can be restricted (by using roles and permissions). **npm** packages such as **jsonwebtoken** can create and verify JSON Web Tokens (JWT) for authentication and authorisation.
+> * API **middleware** restricts actions and veryfies authorisation based on user's role and permissions.
+For an unauthorised user, it returns a **403 Forbidden** response.
 ---
 _Step 3: Writing the business logic:_
 * Define the functions to implement the business logic for each functional requirement.